benlk/kowloon-manifesto/index.md

 Make cars unnecessary
 : Cars take up space.
 Car roads can't be used by pedestrians, wheelchair users, stroller-pushers, shopping carts, or by the most-efficient peoplemover known to humankind: the train.
 Cars take up space when they're moving and when they're stopped.
 Cars take up so much space.[^11] In areas with good transit, you do not need a car.
 And when you don't need a car, that space can be used for something else.

-Unnecessary cars means better land use
+Better land use through density
 : If you don't need a car, you don't need a spot to park a car.
 And that means you can use that space for things like restaurants, parks, schools, libraries, gyms, axe-throwing ranges, benches, bars, laundromats, public restrooms, bathhouses, combination bars and axe-throwing ranges, churches, churches sharing space with pool rooms, swimming pools, travel agencies, more housing &mdash; really anything else that isn't parking.[

-Don't build parking garages
+Parking garages are bad
 : Parking garages are lazy solutions to the problem of cars.
 Build jobs and housing and stores colocated in the same building, so people don't need to own a car.[^8]

-There are alternatives to cars
+There are so many good alternatives to cars
 : Walking.
 Scooters.
 Bicycles.
 Unicycles.
 Electric bicycles.[^10] Mopeds.
 Taxi.
 Bus.
 Tram.
 Metro.
 Train.
 Aeroplane.
 If you build alternatives to cars, you induce demand for alternatives to cars, and people will use these alternatives.[^13]

 Just ban cars
-: Banning cars will make your main streets much nicer, and will cause no problems.[^9] People prefer to live in car-free cities, anyways.[^12] And once you've started considering banning cars, you can think about the impacts of cars on society.[^15]
+: Banning cars will make your urban area's streets much nicer, and will cause no problems.[^9] People prefer to live in car-free cities, anyways.[^12] Once you've started considering banning cars, you can think about the impacts of cars on society: particle pollution, smog, crashes, drunk driving, etc.[^15]

 Build more housing so it costs less
 : It's basic economics: When supply increases and demand remains the same, the price declines until demand rises to meet it.[^14]

+The housing theory of everything
+: Housing shortages drive inequality, climate change, low productivity growth, obesity, and falling fertility rates.
+By building more housing, we fix all of that.[^19] The primary obstacle to building more housing is legal prohibitions on density.

 Land values go up when you build dense
 : A half-acre lot with a four-bedroom house on it can be rented out as one dwelling unit.
 A half-acre lot with ten stories of four-bedroom houses on it can be rented out as ten dwelling units, in total earning more in rent than the one-bedroom house.
+That means more property tax revenue for local governments, while lowering the tax burden on individual residents.[^5]

 Density is good for the environment
 : Transit is more environmentally friendly than single-person cars, yeah.
 But you know what's also environmentally friendly?
 Sharing a wall with your neighbors.
 It's one more surface that heat can't leak across.
 One more exterior wall you don't have to heat in the winter.
 One more exterior wall you don't have to cool in the summer.
+: But the goal of the Kowloon Manifesto is not to be environmentally friendly; environmental justice is a benefit of building dense housing.

 Density supports functional transit
 : The easiest way to pay for transit is through fares charged by riders.
 The more riders per route-mile, the more fare revenue you get.
 Don't remove a low-ridership transit line.
 Upzone around it so that the number of riders will increase.
+Build giant towers of housing and shops on top of your transit stations.
+Build monorail stations [in the middle of apartment towers](https://en.wikipedia.org/wiki/Liziba_station).

 Better transit means less traffic
 : Fewer people driving cars means fewer cars in traffic.
 The Netherlands has the best public transit and is also the best place to drive a car.If you like driving your car, you'll like living in a place with less competition for the road.[^6]